-On 22 January 2023, the board of directors of the Partnership's General Partner approved the adoption of a plan for buyback of the Leviathan Bond Bonds in an aggregate amount of up to \$100 million, by way of OTC purchase, purchase on the TACT-Institutional system on TASE, or otherwise (the "Buyback Plan").
-The Buyback Plan took effect on 23 January 2023 and will expire at the lapse of two years, i.e., on 23 January 2025.
-On 15 November 2023, the General Partner's board of directors approved the continued performance of buybacks in accordance with the Buyback Plan, out of the bond series maturing on 30 June 2025 and/or out of the bond series maturing on 30 June 2027.
-In Q2/2024 until the report approval date, the Partnership performed buybacks in the sum of approx. \$36 million par value of the bonds that were issued by Leviathan Bond Ltd., a wholly owned subsidiary of the Partnership ("Leviathan Bond Bonds"), in consideration for approx. \$35 million, which includes the interest accrued as of the buyback date, according to a plan for the buyback of Leviathan Bond Bonds, as approved by the General Partner's board.
-For further details, see Part Four below and Note 10B to the 2023 financial statements (Chapter C of the Periodic Report).
+On 15 November 2023, the GP's board of directors approved the continued performance of buybacks in accordance with the buyback plan of 22 January 2023, out of the bond series maturing on 30 June 2025 and/or out of the bond series maturing on 30 June 2027.
+By the date of approval of the financial statements, the Partnership performed buybacks in the sum of approx. \$91 million par value of Series 2025 Leviathan Bond Bonds in consideration for approx. \$90 million, which includes the interest accrued as of the buyback date, according to a plan for the buyback of Leviathan Bond Bonds, as approved by the GP's board.